First shots fired in the Revolution. “The shot heard ’round

 Brandywine, PA

-Americans under George Washington were defeated but retreated
+Americans under George Washington were defeated but retreated in good order.

 19 Sept. – 17 Oct.
 1777